sahlet-official/userlog/Specification/Design/DesignerView/Iteration1.md

 As a result, product owner made a number of clarifications about the UI interface:
-- the color scheme has been changed to black and white and its shades.
+- the color scheme has been changed to black and white and its shades;

 Changes in UX scheme:
-- left drop-down menu was changed to bottom menu.
+- left drop-down menu was changed to bottom menu;